vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 *** =key5: 52d3616e78

 *** =instructions5
 Get the duration in hours for each film.
+Alias the duration in hours as `duration_hours`.

 *** =solution5
 ```{sql}
 SELECT title, duration / 60.0 AS duration_hours